 It depends on what kind of investor you are.
 There are many options but here are some things to consider:

-2) The GoTrain: the neighbourhoods within a kilometre to the GoTrain are currently getting a lot of attention.
+The neighbourhoods within a kilometre to the GoTrain are currently getting a lot of attention.
 There are a lot of people who work Toronto who ride this train everyday.
 With the number of trains doubling next year, this area will only continue to appreciate.

-3) The Tannery.
 The so-called “Innovation District” has attracted lots and lots of people to the region.
 Google is growing.
 Desire to Learn has a strong desire to grow.
 Electronic Arts, the gaming guys are quickly out-growing their office in downtown K-town.
 People like to live near where they work.
+Invest in downtown Kitchener!

 Call to action